 Revocation entries on a CRL or OCSP Response are not be removed until after the Expiry Date of the revoked Certificate.
+TrustFactory CAs may remove certificate details from a CRL when revoked Certificates pass their expiration date.

-CRLs and OCSP responses are signed by the TrustFactory Issuing CA Private Key.
+CRLs are signed by the same TrustFactory Issuing CA Private Key that signed the original certificates